netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/certificate.md

 Citrix ingress controller supports automatic provisioning and renewal of TLS certificates using [cert-manager](https://github.com/jetstack/cert-manager).
 The `cert-manager` is a native Kubernetes certificate management controller.
 It issues certificates from different sources, such as [Let’s Encrypt](https://letsencrypt.org/docs/) and [HashiCorp Vault](https://www.hashicorp.com/products/vault/).

 As shown in the following diagram, `cert-manager` interacts with the external Certificate Authorities (CA) to sign the certificates and converts it to Kubernetes secrets.
-These secrets are used by Citrix ingress controller to configure SSL virtual server on the Citrix ADC.
+These secrets are used by Citrix ingress controller to configure SSL virtual server on the Netscaler.

 ![Certificate Management](../media/cert-management.png)